NixOS/nixpkgs/CONTRIBUTING.md

    1. [Clone the forked repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository) into a local `nixpkgs` directory.
    1. [Configure the upstream Nixpkgs repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#configuring-git-to-sync-your-fork-with-the-upstream-repository).

+1. Figure out the branch that should be used for this change by going through [this section][branch].
+   If in doubt use `master`, that's where most changes should go.
+   This can be changed later by [rebasing][rebasing].

-1. Create and switch to a new Git branch, ideally such that:
+2. Create and switch to a new Git branch, ideally such that:
    - The name of the branch hints at the change you'd like to implement, e.g. `update-hello`.
-   - The base of the branch includes the most recent changes on the `master` branch.
+   - The base of the branch includes the most recent changes on the base branch from step 1, we'll assume `master` here.
-     > **Note**
-     > Depending on the change you may want to use a different branch, see [][branch].

    ```bash
    # Make sure you have the latest changes from upstream Nixpkgs